angrykoala/wendigo/README.md

 * `body` Optional response body.
 It can be a string or a json-serializable object
 * `delay` Optional delay to wait for the response to be fullfilled, in ms
 * `auto` if set to false, the request won't be fullfilled automatically and a manual trigger must be defined,default to true
+* `queryString`: If set, only requests with the exact query string will be mocked, accepts string or object
+    * By default, all requests with the given url, regardless of the query string will be mocked, unless a querystring is set in the url or in the options.

 > This object properties will be used with the interface of Puppeteer's [respond method](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#requestrespondresponse)

+> If multiple mocks match a requests, the more specific will be used.

 ```js
 // All requests made to /api will return 200 with the given body